What Is a Bachelor of Science in Chemistry?

 As a private Christian university, GCU emphasizes the role of ethical decision-making within the scientific field.
-Students analyze the roles and responsibilities of their future profession in light of ethical considerations and matters of morality.
+Bachelor’s in chemistry students analyze the roles and responsibilities of their future profession in light of ethical considerations and matters of morality.

-In courses such as Principles of Biochemistry, Critical Analyses in Science and Organic Chemistry, students will acquire the following core competencies:
+In courses such as Principles of Biochemistry, Critical Analyses in Science and Organic Chemistry, bachelor’s in chemistry degree students will acquire the following core competencies:

 - The systematic use of data to make critical decisions, and the application of inquiry, reasoning and logic as they pertain to science

 - The essentials of chemical bonding, chemical structure, acid-base principles and chemical reactions, including radical reactions

 - The composition, structure and function of proteins, nucleic acids, lipids and carbohydrates, and key biochemical principles such as kinetics, equilibrium, thermodynamics and metabolic energy pathways